 - Cook with your mom, sister, grandma, aunts and extended family.
 Some of the best memories are made in the kitchen.
 And some of the best life lessons and family stories are shared and happen there.
 Our parents, grandparents and relatives are treasure-troves of life experience.
 And they want to pass it on.
 Let them. ♥️

-I never make less than 4 pounds of meatballs at a time.
-Never.
+Freezer.
 Meatballs are made for the freezer.
 You can freeze them in smaller packets.
 I double bag them, label them with a date and always add extra sauce.
-Defrost overnight in the fridge and you have a weeknight dinner they’ll run home for.
+Defrost overnight in the fridge and you have a weeknight dinner they'll run home for.
 And probably want to bring their friends.
 Guaranteed.

 For the meatballs:

-- 2 lbs. ground chuck 80% but no more than 85%
+- 2 lbs. ground chuck, 80% but no more than 85%

 - 2 lbs. ground pork